IreneZoi/PlotsConfigurations/README.md

 Plots configuration for mkShapes, mkPlot, mkDatacards

 First, setup the LatinoAnalysis framework:
+    ```
     cmsrel CMSSW_11_1_4
     cd CMSSW_11_1_4/src/
     cmsenv
+    git cms-init
     git clone --branch 13TeV https://github.com/latinos/setup.git LatinosSetup
+    # in LatinosSetup/SetupShapeOnly.sh I had to change github-addext with git clone and changed from the git@ to the https version
     source LatinosSetup/SetupShapeOnly.sh
     scram b -j4
+    ```

 Download the PlotsConfigurations package anywhere, but remember to do 'cmsenv' of the CMSSW release you are using: